-Domain name is essentially your website’s equivalent of a physical address.
-In the same way that a satellite navigation needs a street address or a zip code to provide directions, a web browser needs a domain name to direct you to a website.
+A domain name is essentially your website’s equivalent of a physical address.
+In the same way that a GPS needs a street address or a zipcode to provide directions, a web browser needs a domain name to direct you to a website.

 Domain name registrations are overseen by an organization called ICANN (Internet Corporation for Assigned Names and Numbers).
 ICANN specifies which domain name extensions are available and keeps a centralized database of where the domain names point to.

 Every website that you visit effectively consists of two main elements: a domain name and a web server.

 Domain names work by acting as a shortcut to the server that hosts your website.

 Without a domain name, anyone who wanted to visit your website would have to enter the full IP address.
 But the problem is that an IP address is difficult for people to memorize or to include on advertising materials.

 In our case, Hostinger.com is the domain name.
 Let’s say it points to the IP address 100.90.80.70.
 The IP address points to a server, but it doesn’t resolve the website if visitors try to use it.
 That’s because for an IP address to resolve a website, the remote server needs to be using port 80 with a default page (i.e. index.html) stored in its web-apps directory.

 As you can see, messing around with server defaults and IP addresses can be both confusing and time-consuming.
 That’s why the vast majority of website owners opt to utilize a service like Hostinger which offers bundled domain names with annual web hosting packages.